Kurshit/CaseStudy/README.md

 java -jar awayday-1.0.0.jar --fileName="D:\input\activities.txt" --startTime=11:00 --endTime=19:00 --lunchTimeStartsAt=14:00 lunchTimeEndsAt=15:00
 ```

-Where start time and end time can be anything but in 24 hour formate.
+Where start time and end time can be anything but in 24 hour format.

 Also, We can provide these values in application.properties file itself instead of passing them over command prompt, as shown below.